nortontruter/infracoders-workshop/Notes.md

 ```

 # vagrant box file for AWS
-Packer can create a box file ("`post-processor ... type : vagrant`") which contains the AMI and region for the AMI.
+Packer can create a box file ("`post-processor ... type : vagrant`") for the amazon-* builder which contains the AMI and region for the AMI.
 It should be possible for packer to create the box file using its vagrant post-processor and for vagrant with vagrant-aws to use that box file

 e.g. in workshop.json do this:
 ```